What Is a Sole Proprietorship?

 The key feature of the sole proprietorship definition is that unlike an incorporated business or a partnership there is no legal separation between the business and the owner in a sole proprietorship - the business is considered to be an extension of the owner and as such the owner is personally responsible for any debts or liabilities incurred by the business.

 Advantages of a Sole Proprietorship

-- A sole proprietorship is the easiest form of business to set up.
+- A sole proprietorship is the easiest and least expensive form of business to set up and operate.
 If you operate your business under your own name, with no additions, you don't even need to register your business name to start operating as a sole proprietor.
 This makes the sole proprietorship ideal for the business startups, self-employed contractors, and part-time and home-based businesses.

 - As a sole proprietor you own 100% of the business and get to make all the decisions.
 Unlike corporations, sole proprietors are not required to hold shareholder's meetings or take votes on management issues.